PowerPoint Guidelines

 Layout size

-The single most important item to get right in PowerPoint is the proportions of the "page".
-If it is being projected, turned into OHPs, viewed on screen or printed out, it is important that the slides have a matching ratio of width to height.
+The single most important item to get right in PowerPoint is the proportions of the "page."
+If the slides are being projected, turned into OHPs, viewed on-screen, or printed out, they must have a matching ratio of width to height.
+For example, traditional slides are 3:2.
 For example, traditional slides are in the ratio 3:2.
+Widescreen TVs tend to be 16:9 (but this can vary).

 Colour